 While the northern hemisphere feels the chill during the winter months, New Zealand is experiencing summer.
 The northern part of the island experiences subtropical weather, while further inland and alpine areas of the South Island can get incredibly cold during the southern hemisphere’s winter months.
 New Zealand’s warmest months are December, January and February, with temperatures ranging between 20-30 degrees Celsius.

-Due to its size, there are an abundance of things you can do in New Zealand.
+Due to its size, there is an abundance of things you can do in New Zealand.
 You can learn about Maori culture, go hiking, relax by the beach, see the beautiful landscapes where the Lord of the Rings was filmed, or you can explore the country’s largest city, Auckland.
 You can also enjoy an amazing itinerary around the South Island in New Zealand or better yet, plan a honeymoon in New Zealand.

 The island country of Fiji is another pristine paradise ready to be explored.
 Warm and tropical all year round, the average temperature hovers at around 25 degrees Celsius.